AongSingMarma23/Beecrowd_Problem_Solving/beecrowd | 1080/README.md

 The input file contains 100 distinct positive integer numbers.

 Output:
-Print the highest number read and the input position of this value
+Print the highest number read and the input position of this value.